anka-kondraska/game-of-hangman/README.md

 - Python 2.7

-To have this app running on your local computer, please follow the below steps:
+To have this app running on your local computer, please follow the steps below:

 Clone repository from Github into your directory:
 ```